kuijjerlab/PySNAIL/README.md

 ```bash
 $ snakemake --cores [n]
 ```
 The result can be found in the directory `manuscript_analysis`.
-Note that it took a while to download and preprocess the datasets.
+Note that it will likely take a while to download and preprocess the datasets.

 ## Application Programming Interface
-Caiman also provides application programming interface (API) in Python for developers or bioinformaticians who wants to control more parameters used in the analysis.
+CAIMAN also provides an application programming interface (API) in Python for developers or bioinformaticians who wants to control more parameters used in the analysis.

 ### Correct Expression
 ```python
 import os